lbud/run_sf/README.md

-Once I understood that, I added elevation data so that elevation changes were proportionally more costly, so that whereas before, for example, a route from Van Ness and Lombard to Green Street at the Embarcadero was going over Russian Hill and Telegraph Hill, but now it was avoiding the hills and routing north around (Bay Street).
+Once I understood that, I added elevation data so that elevation changes were proportionally more costly, so that whereas before, for example, a route from Van Ness and Lombard to Green Street at the Embarcadero was going over Russian Hill and Telegraph Hill, now it was avoiding the hills and routing north around them (Bay Street).
 Essentially at this point my A\* score function was

 ```
 f(n) = g(n) + h(n) + elevation_weight